 Yes.
 The credit can be used to pay off debt that a domestic customer has on their electricity account.

-Prepay customers will be notified by their supplier via an email / text message /or message on the top-up note to advise them that the credit has been applied to their account.
-Your supplier will issue you with a 40-digit code (or codes) when you vend to redeem the credit.
-For customers with Lifestyle or Smart prepay meters, the credit will be automatically applied to your top-up or vend after your supplier has activated the credit to your account.
+Yes.
+For customers with Lifestyle or Smart prepay meters, the credit will be automatically applied to your top-up or vend.
 There is a small population of older prepayment meters which, due to their age and inbuilt monetary limits, will require the customer to redeem their credit over three separate transactions over the space of a few days.
+We will contact you directly by email / text message / phone / letter /or message on the meter top-up note.